Warnakala/blender-studio-tools/shot-builder/README.md

 ## Setting up the tool

-When enabled the artist/TD can point the add-on to a default production repository.
-This is only needed when the location cannot be determined based on the current blend-file.
+The artist/TD can configure their current local project directory in the add-on preferences.
+This can then be used for new blend files.
+The project associated with an opened (so existing) blend file can be found automatically by iterating over parent directories until a Shot Builder configuration file is found.
+Project-specific settings are not configured/stored in the add-on, but in this configuration file.

-The add-on will look in the root of the production repository to locate the main configuration file `.shot-tools/config.py`.
+The add-on will look in the root of the production repository to locate the main configuration file `shot-builder/config.py`.
 This file contains general settings about the production, including:

-* Define the name of the production for reporting back to the user when needed.
+* The name of the production for reporting back to the user when needed.
-* Define naming standards to test against when reporting deviations.
+* Naming standards to test against when reporting deviations.
-* Location of other configuration (`tasks.py`, `assets.py`, `asset_types.py`)
-  relative from the root of the production.
+* Location of other configuration (`tasks.py`, `assets.py`) relative to the `shot-builder` directory of the production.
-* Configuration of the connectors that are needed.
+* Configuration of the needed connectors.

 ## Usage

 Any artist can open a shot file via the `File` menu.
 A modal panel appears where the user can select the task type and sequence/shot.
-When the file already exists it will be opened.
-When the file doesn't exist the file will be built.
+When the file already exists, it will be opened.
+When the file doesn't exist, the file will be built.

 In the future other use cases will also be accessible, such as: